itsbaraa/Arduino-Leds-Buttons/README.md

 # Arduino LED Button Project

-This project demonstrates how to control multiple LEDs using push buttons with an Arduino.
+This project demonstrates how to control multiple LEDs using push buttons with an Arduino UNO using [Tinkercad](https://www.tinkercad.com)

 ## Components